-Investors should not focus on the geopolitical noise and concentrate in evaluating whether the deterioration in leading indicators and financial conditions remain in moderate levels.
-We continue to reinforce the need to boost inflation protection in portfolios by increasing the exposure to real assets and search for alternative strategies and flexible investment solutions in fixed income (in order to diversify from duration risk).
+Investors should not focus on the geopolitical noise and concentrate on evaluating whether the deterioration in leading indicators and financial conditions remain at moderate levels.
+We continue to reinforce the need to boost inflation protection in portfolios.
+Increasing the exposure to real assets, searching for alternative strategies or flexible investment solutions in fixed income (in order to diversify from duration risk) are to be considered.
 Investors should boost diversification, focus on companies with pricing power and look for opportunities in geographies and sectors with active managers.